 Editorial Statement

 The journal covers a broad spectrum of topics.
-These include, but are not limited to, anthropology, allied health focused on community issues and health education, education from the primary to the tertiary levels, literature, language use and acquisition, business, management, finance, geography, psychology, social sciences, philosophy, and theology.
+These include, but are not limited to, anthropology, allied health focused on community issues and health education, education from the primary to the tertiary levels, literature, language use and acquisition, business, finance, geography, management, philosophy, psychology, social sciences, and theology.
 Well-executed studies that address interesting and significant topics in the areas mentioned above are particularly welcomed.
 All articles accepted should make significant contributions to understanding and add to the corpus of knowledge in their respective fields.

 The following constitutes a partial list of topics that are considered potentially suitable for publication: